MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

 1. Once the blob storage resource is created, go back to the Azure AI Studio dialog and select your newly created blob storage resource from the **Select Azure Blob storage resource** dropdown.
 If you don't see it listed, refresh the page to reload the dialog in Azure AI Studio.

-1. Cross-origin resource sharing (CORS) needs to be turned out in order for your storage account to be accessed.
+1. Cross-origin resource sharing (CORS) needs to be turned on in order for your storage account to be accessed.
 Select **Turn on CORS** in the Azure AI Studio dialog.

     :::image type="content" source="../media/aoai-studio-turn-on-cors.png" alt-text="Azure OpenAI Studio Bring Your Own Data Turn on CORS":::